Robby Dambrot

-Robert Dambrot (born October 19, 1994) is an American soccer player who plays as a defender for Indy Eleven in the USL Championship.
+Robert Dambrot (born October 19, 1994) is an American soccer player who plays as a defender for Loudoun United in the USL Championship.

 Career

 College & Amateur

 Dambrot began playing college soccer at the University of Akron in 2013, where he red-shirted his first season before transferring to the University of Pittsburgh in 2017.

 During college, Dambrot appeared in the National Premier Soccer League with spells at AFC Cleveland and also following college with Virginia Beach City in 2019.

 Professional

 On August 9, 2019, Dambrot signed for USL Championship side Loudoun United.
-He made his professional debut on August 14, starting in a 2-1 loss to Charleston Battery.
+He made his professional debut on August 14, starting in a 2–1 loss to Charleston Battery.
 On January 7, 2020, Loudoun announced that Dambrot would return for the 2020 season.

 On January 19, 2022, Dambrot signed with USL Championship club Pittsburgh Riverhounds.

 Dambrot joined Indy Eleven on August 2, 2022.

+Dambrot returned to Loudoun United ahead of their 2024 season, signing a two-year deal.

 Personal

 Robby is the son of college basketball coach Keith Dambrot.